-Parents/carers are requested to keep all children in their care under close supervision.
-Use of the Trim Trail, climbing frames in the main or Reception Playgrounds and ball games are not allowed before or after school.
+- At 3.15pm children are escorted outside to be collected by their designated adult. - Parents/carers should keep all children in their care under close supervision. - Use of the Trim Trail, climbing frames in the main or EYFS Playgrounds and ball games are not allowed before or after school. - Once all children are safely dismissed, you may wish to catch up with your child's teacher. - Year 6 may be given parental permission to walk home unaccompanied.